-The Arnold Arboretum of Harvard University is seeking candidates for its Living Collections Fellowship and invites developing leaders in the field of living collections management to apply.
+The Arnold Arboretum is not currently seeking candidates for its Living Collections Fellowship.
 The Living Collections Fellow (LCF) is part of the Arboretum’s Living Collections team and supports significant initiatives in Curation, Horticulture, and Plant Production.
 Equally important, the Fellowship affords a rising public gardens professional the opportunity to closely work alongside leaders in the field at one of the world’s most celebrated plant collections.
 The LCF is assigned a large-scale project that spans the duration of the experience and assists other Living Collections managers and staff with special projects across the Arboretum.

 In 2015, the Arnold Arboretum launched an ambitious, ten-year collections development program: The Campaign for the Living Collections.
 The initiative is expanding the breadth and depth of the Arboretum’s living collections by adding some 400 taxa through plant exploration efforts, germplasm exchange with sister institutions, and other means of acquisition.
 The next LCF will work closely with the Keeper of the Living Collections to analyze progress to date and plan the second half of the initiative.
 The LCF will conduct audits of all remaining desiderata (particularly those taxa native to East Asia) and create specific acquisition plans that will be conducted through the duration of the Campaign.
 In addition to assisting Arboretum staff and associates with planning expeditions, the LCF will participate in their own expedition work.
 A smaller facet of the LCF’s work will be the preparation of two applications for National Accreditation (Carpinus and Ostrya) through the Plant Collections Network.